Trump Admin Asks For Gatherings Of 10 People Or Less For 2 Weeks

 On Monday afternoon, the Trump administration said the public should avoid gatherings larger than 10 people for two weeks and cancel discretionary travel in bid to slow the outbreak of the novel coronavirus (COVID-19).

-U.S. President Donald Trump stressed all Americans should work to engage from home, and avoid big gatherings, travel and eating at bars.
+U.S. President Donald Trump stressed all Americans should work to engage from home, big gatherings, travel and eating at bars.

 In a worst-case scenario, Trump warned the virus response “could go on until July, could go on to August, could be longer” and dubbed the virus an "invisible enemy."